 What other information should I know?

-Keep all appointments with your doctor and the laboratory.
-Your blood pressure should be checked regularly to determine your response to sotalol.
 Your doctor may ask you to check your pulse (heart rate).
 Ask your pharmacist or doctor to teach you how to take your pulse.
 If your pulse is faster or slower than it should be, call your doctor.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.